CKMitchell3/Covid_Capitalism/README.md

 ![All_assets_daily_std.png](images/All_assets_daily_std.png) ![All_assets_rolling7_std.png](images/All_assets_rolling7_std.png)

-**Analysis:** Analysis: GameStop has the higest standard deviation, most risk.
+**Analysis:** GameStop has the higest standard deviation, most risk.
 BRK.A has the lowest std and is the least riskiest of our investments.
 All of our assets are riskier than the SP500.

 ## All Asset Analysis